-Your physiotherapist can give you best advice and treatment on what areas to treat through physiotherapy.
+Your physiotherapist can give you the best advice and treatment on what areas to treat through physiotherapy.
 Some main exercises will be as follows:

-- Exercises to strengthen your pelvis, back and hip muscles
+- Exercises to strengthen your pelvis, back, and hip muscles

 - Hands-on therapy to restore normal movement of muscles and joints in the pelvis